 You may check this guide on how to use the Dynamic lock screen on Galaxy S21, S20, Note 20, and Note 10.

-If you swipe from the other 3 direction (downwards, upwards, or from left to right) on the Galaxy S21 lock screen, you will then access the keypad/keyboard/pattern dots page (unlock page) for you to unlock the phone with PIN/password/pattern, as shown in the screenshot above.
+If you swipe from the other 3 directions (downwards, upwards, or from left to right) on the Galaxy S21 lock screen, you will then access the keypad/keyboard/pattern dots page (unlock page) for you to unlock the phone with PIN/password/pattern, as shown in the screenshot above.
 You can choose to hide the password or PIN when typing them on the lock screen, as explained in this guide.

 You can also make emergency calls on this page, as shown above.